ale-aguirre/TechnicalTarjetaNaranja/README.md

-This project was mady for technical pruposes, [Alexis Aguirre](http://github.com/ale-aguirre).
+This project was mady for technical purposes, by [Alexis Aguirre](http://github.com/ale-aguirre).